remastered_blue

 Why Own a Turntable if You’re Going to Play Mediocrities Like These?

-This commentary was posted in 2007 and amended later with the statement that we would no longer be ordering new heavy vinyl titles.
-By 2011 we had eliminated them completely from our site.
+This commentary was posted in 2007 and amended later with the statement that we would no longer be ordering new Heavy Vinyl titles.
+The thrill was gone and there was no sign of it ever coming back.
+It took a while to sell off the inventory, but by 2011 we had eliminated them completely from our site.

-2007 turned out to be a Milestone Year for us here at Better Records.
+As it happens, 2007 turned out to be a milestone year for us here at Better Records.

 Three of the Top Five sellers this week (8/22/07) at Acoustic Sounds are records we found hard to like: Aja, Aqualung and Blue.
 Can you really defend the expense and hassle of analog LP playback with records that sound as mediocre as the Rhino pressing of Blue?